stfc/PSyclone/examples/nemo/README.md

 ## Scripts

-Contains two scripts used to process the NEMO code base and add profiling instrumentation (https://psyclone.readthedocs.io/en/stable/profiling.html) and OpenACC directives:
+Contains two scripts used to process the NEMO code base and to add profiling instrumentation (https://psyclone.readthedocs.io/en/stable/profiling.html) and OpenACC directives: